Detecting and diagnosing prior and likelihood sensitivity with power-scaling: Case studies

-From the marginal posterior plot (Figure~\ref{fig:bodyfat-posterior}), there do not appear to be issues, and all estimates are in reasonable ranges.
-Power-scaling sensitivity analysis, performed with the \texttt{powerscale\_sensitivity} function, however, shows that there is both prior sensitivity and likelihood sensitivity for one of the parameters, \(\beta^{\text{wrist}}\) (Table~\ref{tab:bodyfat-sense}).
+From the marginal posteriors, there do not appear to be issues, and all estimates are in reasonable ranges (Figure~\ref{fig:bodyfat-posterior}).
+Power-scaling sensitivity analysis, performed with the \texttt{powerscale\_sensitivity} function, however, shows that there is both prior sensitivity and likelihood sensitivity for one of the parameters, \(\beta_{\text{wrist}}\) (Table~\ref{tab:bodyfat-sense}).
 This indicates that there may be prior-data conflict.

-We then check how the ECDF of the posterior is affected by power-scaling of the prior and likelihood.
-In \texttt{priorsense}, this is done creating a sequence of weighted draws (for a sequence of \(\alpha\) values) using \texttt{powerscale\_sequence}, and then plotting with \texttt{powerscale\_plot\_ecdf} (Figure~\ref{fig:bodyfat-both-sens}, left).
-We see that the posterior is sensitive to both prior and likelihood power-scaling, and that it shifts right (towards zero) as the prior is strengthened and left (away from zero) as the likelihood is strengthened.
-This is an indication of prior-data conflict, which can be further seen by plotting the change in quantities using \texttt{powerscale\_plot\_quantities} (Figure~\ref{fig:bodyfat-summary-sens}).
-Prior-data conflict is evident by the `X' shape of the mean plot, as the mean is shifted in opposite directions.